 It’s not just about getting it installed; we’ll also share tips on backup measures to ensure you have a smooth accounting experience.
 Plus, we’ll introduce you to SaasAnt Transactions Desktop, a fantastic QuickBooks Desktop add-on that makes importing transactions a breeze.
 Let’s dive in to see how to get started with QuickBooks Desktop.

-First step in QuickBooks Desktop Set up is to install Quickbooks Desktop.
+First step in QuickBooks Desktop Setup is to install QuickBooks Desktop.

 Step 1: Visit the QuickBooks download page.
 Select your region, product, and version, then click search and download the software.